j-mcfarlane/tanstack-start-jwt/README.md

     **POST** `http://localhost:7588/authentication/refresh`
     Generates new JWT tokens for the user.
 (Requires the refresh token to be provided as a bearer token in the `Authorization` header.)

-## Frontend
+## Client

-To run the frontend simply run `pnpm run dev` inside the client folder
+To run the frontend simply run `pnpm run dev` inside the client folder.

+When the project loads you will see the home page with two links (login and dashboard).
+Clicking the dashboard should redirect you to the login page. **IF YOU HAVE NOT REGISTERED A USER LOGIN WILL FAIL** if it is your first time running the project make sure you go to the registration page first and click the link.
+This should create a user and log you in automatically.